-- Endangered Species – this includes all species listed on the CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora or IUCN (International Union for Conservation of Nature) lists of endangered species.
-Further information can be found at:
+- Endangered Species – this includes all species listed on the CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) or IUCN (International Union for Conservation of Nature) lists of endangered species.

 - Leather or skin products from exotic and wild caught animals – including alligator, crocodile, lizard, snake and reptile skins.